 Counterfeits do exist in Cuba so a Cohiba Esplendido which only sets you back a few bucks is undoubtedly not a true Cohiba Esplendido.
 Even if you don’t smoke, a trip to the rolling countryside around Viñales, where the ox-tilled tobacco fields lie is worth it for the stunning landscape and a fascinating glimpse into rural life in Cuba.
 A visit to a cigar factory is recommended to see the true art that goes into rolling puros, the favourite cigars of connoisseurs and celebrities worldwide.

-There are over 1.5 million farmers and workers spread across more than 70 countries participating in Fairtrade and there are thousands of Fairtrade products from coffee, cocoa, tobacco and tea to flowers, wool and even silver and gold.
-We highly encourage that we all support these products.
-It is not only about fair prices for everyone but also about decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
-By requiring businesses to pay sustainable prices which must never fall lower than the market price, this helps alleviate any injustices from conventional trade which traditionally discriminates against the poorest, weakest producers.
-This enables families and villages to improve the quality of their lives.
-Our simple shopping choices can help farmers and other producers control their future and lead more comfortable and dignified lives everyone deserves.
+There are over 1.5 million farmers and workers spread across more than 70 countries participating in Fairtrade, and there are thousands of Fairtrade products including coffee, cacao and tobacco.
+Each purchase of a Fairtrade product, which can be identified by the FAIRTRADE Mark, can make a real difference.
+It is not only about fair prices for everyone but also about decent working conditions, local sustainability, and fair terms of trade for the farmers and workers in the developing world.
+We highly encourage everyone to support these products as our simple shopping choices can have a positive impact on the quality of life of the farmers and workers, and allow them to lead a more comfortable and dignified life, which everyone deserves.